jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/required-cloud-resources.md

 One for ExternalDNS with the name _exdns-external-dns_ and two for [cert-manager](https://github.com/jetstack/cert-manager), namely _cm-cert-manager_ and _cm-cainjector_.
 Each of these services need access to the DNS API of the cloud provider.
 * Vault; Service account used by the Vault operator.
-The Vault service account needs permissions to read and write to cloud storage and access to kryptographic key managment.
+The Vault service account needs permissions to read and write to cloud storage and access to cryptographic key management.
 The name of the service account is _\<cluster-name\>-vt.
 * Velero; Service account used by the Velero backup service.
 The Velero service account needs permissions to read and write to cloud storage.